ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/specification.md

 ## Capabilities

-None.
+There are no applicable capabilities.

 ## Uses

-Same to the `uses` field of the CDNI Advertisement resource (see [](#cdnifciuses)).
+Same to the "uses" field of the CDNI Advertisement resource (see [](#cdnifciuses)).

 ## Response